NDTV: 2022 onwards: Acquisition by Adani Group

-Channels and subsidiaries
+The takeover by Adani led to resignations by many prominent members of the channel.
+The list included journalists Ravish Kumar, Sreenivasan Jain, Nidhi Razdan and Sarah Jacob, channel's group president Suparna Singh, Chief Strategy Officer Arijit Chatterjee, Chief Technology and Product Officer Kawaljit Singh Bedi.

+Subsidiaries

 NDTV operates three broadcast channels which includes two news channels and one infotainment channel.
 The company has a stake three more channels which are managed through joint ventures.

 In addition, it has auxiliary services subsidiaries such as NDTV Labs, a research and development company set up exclusively to augment production process within the group, and NDTV Emerging Markets, a consultancy firm set up to assist in the launch of NDTV news channels outside India.

 Broadcast

 The English language news channel NDTV 24x7 is considered to be the first 24x7 news channel in India, being a successor to Star News which was founded by NDTV and Star India.
 It is available internationally, through various distribution partnerships including one with Time Warner Cable and DirecTV in the United States.
 The channel operates under the designation of ATN NDTV 24x7 in Canada as it broadcasts its programming through the Asian Television Network.

 The Hindi language news channel NDTV India is a national news channel and has widespread viewership in India.
-The channel is closely associated with its editor-in-chief Ravish Kumar, the recipient of a number of distinguished awards including the Ramon Magsaysay Award and considered to be one of the most influential journalists in India.

 The infotainment channel NDTV Prime was known as an innovation for being part of a two in one hybrid channel with NDTV Profit, with the same channel providing business news in daytime during weekdays under the designation of Profit and information and entertainment at other times under the designation of Prime.
 The channel was later converted into a full time infotainment channel and the business news programs shifted to NDTV 24x7.

 The subsidiary NDTV Lifestyle which launched the first lifestyle channel in India called NDTV Good Times, continues to operate the channel in a joint venture with the Southeast Asian media company Astro.
 NDTV also has two joint ventures where it manages the broadcast infrastructure of the infotainment channel Astro Awani in Southeast Asia and manages the news channel Independent Television with BEXIMCO in Bangladesh.